reOiL/cv/index.md

 >
 > However, due to the fact that I tried to teach C++ on my own, I will be able to enroll immediately in the 2nd year in the Yandex department.
 >
+---
+>
+> Thanks to this school, I was able to form a base in C++, understood what algorithms are for and what they are, and also got into networking
+>

 Learned Skills:
 - С++/STL Basic